 What are the best adults-only all-inclusive resorts in Costa Rica?
 What about small, secluded hotels?
 Maybe those are a better match for me?
 I don’t want it to be too noisy, but I don’t want to miss out on fun stuff in a big resort either.
 There are so many choices!
 And they all look great online.
 But which one is the best option for my Costa Rica vacation?

-If you’re spending a lot of time of researching the Costa Rica adult-only topic, and just getting more and more overwhelmed, I’m afraid you got yourself a case of the big, ol’ FOMO.
-How does one ever makes a decision while sitting thousands of miles away from it all?
+… then you’re spending a lot of time thinking about the Costa Rica adult-only experience, and just getting more and more overwhelmed.
+This is because, I’m afraid, you got yourself a case of the big, ol’ FOMO.
+How does one ever make a decision while sitting thousands of miles away from it all?

 Well, you can put your deep-seated FOMO to rest.
-I’m sharing tips on what are the best Costa Rica all inclusive adults only resorts, and other hotels that suit travelers that what to be in a kid-free environment.
+I’m sharing tips on the best Costa Rica all-inclusive adults-only resorts and other hotels that suit travelers who want to be in a kid-free environment.

 Why take my word for it?
 Easy.
 As an independent Travel Consultant, I’ve seen them all and know their strengths and weaknesses.
 And my only mission here is to share that knowledge with you, so you can make a better decision for your own Costa Rica vacation.

-On this episode, Luke Angus and Victoria Rosado talk about all things Adult-Only in Costa Rica!
-It’s a fun topic and we cover everything you need to know for how best to escape the kids, find some real peace and quiet, and be treated to some high-end luxury in little known boutique hotels and resorts that cater to the adult-only experience.
+It’s a fun topic and we cover everything you need to know for how best to escape the kids, find some real peace and quiet, and be treated to some high-end luxury in little-known boutique hotels and resorts that cater to the adult-only experience.